tomer-yechiel/pino-sentry-transport/README.md

             tags: ['id'], // sentry tags to add to the event, uses lodash.get to get the value from the log record
             context: ['hostname'], // sentry context to add to the event, uses lodash.get to get the value from the log record,
-            minLevel: 40, // which level to send to sentry }
+            minLevel: 40, // which level to send to sentry
+            expectPinoConfig: true, // default false - pass true if pino configured with custom messageKey or errorKey see below
+        }
     },
 });